kienabcdf/Rhythm-Rush-project___SDL_game___/README.md

 Rhythm Rush is a dynamic rhythm game developed using C++ programming language and utilizing the SDL library for building.
 The project is created by Tran Trung Kien - a student at the University of Technology, Vietnam National University, as part of an assignment in the course.

+#For teacher:

+Full name: Tran Trung Kien

+Student ID: 23020087

+Achievement: Aim to achieve a score of 10, with the following reasons:

 #Features:

 Engaging rhythm-based gameplay with exciting challenges.